MooKol/unitree_go1/README.md

 ```

 ## Simulation in Gazebo
-If you want to check the utonamous navigation of the robot in the simulation environment(gazebo), follow the following steps inside the repository.
+To test the autonomous navigation of the Go1 robot in the simulation environment(Gazebo), follow the steps provided in this repository.

 ## Simulation Demo